The 22 Best Sites for Cheap Eyeglasses Online

-In a recent survey from Consumer Reports, people buying glasses online paid a median of $91, while those shopping in-store spent $234.
+In a survey conducted last year by Consumer Reports, people buying glasses online paid a median of $91, while those shopping in-store spent $234.

 Since you can expect to replace your eyeglasses every one to three years, it’s worthwhile to find affordable glasses by buying online, especially if you’re the kind of person who likes to switch up your style every few years.